TanStack/query/docs/react/guides/infinite-queries.md

 title: Infinite Queries
 ---

 Rendering lists that can additively "load more" data onto an existing set of data or "infinite scroll" is also a very common UI pattern.
-Tanstack Query supports a useful version of `useQuery` called `useInfiniteQuery` for querying these types of lists.
+TanStack Query supports a useful version of `useQuery` called `useInfiniteQuery` for querying these types of lists.

 When using `useInfiniteQuery`, you'll notice a few things are different: